DiegoMeseguer/pytorch-tutorial/README.md

-Notes from the Pytorch tutorial: Learn PyTorch for Deep Learning: Zero to Mastery book
+Notes from the Pytorch tutorial: Learn PyTorch for Deep Learning
 https://www.learnpytorch.io/